osalyousef/Messy-red-and-white-design-system/README.md

 3. House angle is `-8deg`; panels tilt `-1.5deg`.
 4. Shadows are hard offsets with zero blur.
 5. Red is a weapon, not a background.
 Under ~15% of any screen.

-## One trap worth knowing

-`clip-path` cuts away the element's `border`, `outline` and `box-shadow` along with the shape.
-Anything clipped has to paint its edge another way: the pentagon trigger uses an inset `::before` for the fill, recolours that edge for focus instead of an `outline`, and uses `filter: drop-shadow()` instead of `box-shadow`.

 ## Credit

 The visual language belongs to Atlus.
 This repository is an independent interpretation of it as web UI, not affiliated with or endorsed by Atlus or Sega.